stephaneyfx/enum-iterator/enum-iterator/README.md

 assert_eq!(last::<Foo>(), Some(Foo { a: true, b: 255 }));
 ```

+# Rust version
+This crate tracks stable Rust.
+Minor releases may require a newer Rust version.
+Patch releases
+must not require a newer Rust version.

 # Contribute
 All contributions shall be licensed under the [0BSD license](https://spdx.org/licenses/0BSD.html).